 Interviews

 Qualitative research has been recommended as having a lot to offer at the crossroads of psychological and dermatological research (Levytska, 2023), as quantitative measures have limited capacity to adequately capture as complex a construct as body image, and other psychosocial impacts of skin conditions, such as relationships (Magin et al, 2010).
 Moreover, in-depth semi structured interviews can provide more detail on the mechanisms influencing statistically disproportionate body image issues for this identity group, as identified in prior quantitative studies.
-Individual semi-structured interviews were conducted by the lead researcher online using Microsoft Teams, with the use of an interview schedule.
-The schedule consisted of 21 open-ended questions that covered a broad range of potential psychosocial impacts of skin conditions, including references to sociocultural pressures such as social media.
-Sample questions include: “Does your skin condition have an impact on your body image?” and “Has your attitude towards your skin condition changed over time?”.
+Individual semi-structured interviews were conducted by the lead researcher online using Microsoft Teams, with the use of an interview guide.
+Our interview guide was semi-structed and used flexibly dependent on how the discussion was led by the participant.
+21 questions were developed to ensure the interviewer was prepared to prompt and lead discussion where needed if a participant gave shorter answers or required more scaffolding in order to discuss their experiences.
+For some interviews all questions were asked, for others some questions were not needed and the participant naturally led to the exploration of these issues within their own account.
+Sample open-ended questions include: “In what ways do you think your interactions with social media influence the way you feel about your skin??”, and closed questions were utilised to indicate whether a topic was relevant to the participant before examining further, including: “Does your skin condition have an impact on your body image??”.
 The interviews were recorded using the Microsoft Teams recording function, and each interview lasted approximately 30 minutes.

 Procedure

 This research was ethically approved by [removed for anonymity].
-Participants that came forward were sent an electronic consent form and information sheet.
+Participants that responded to the social media advertisements were sent an electronic consent form and information sheet.
 The researcher then made contact with the participants to arrange a date and time to meet on Microsoft Teams.
-At the start of the interview, the researcher revisited the contents of the consent and information sheets, and reminded participants that their interview would be audibly recorded.
+At the start of the interview, the researcher revisited the contents of the consent and information sheets, and reminded participants that their interview would be audio recorded.
 Participants were then asked the questions from the interview schedule, with an opportunity to discuss any further details relating to their experience with skin conditions at the end.
 Following the completion of the interviews, the participants received a debrief form, which stated their rights to withdraw alongside contact information for mental health help lines, due to the sensitivity of discussing mental health and body image.

+Ethical Considerations

+Due to the sensitivity of sharing personal experiences relating to mental health and skin conditions, the participants were made aware of their right to end the interview at any given time or take a break.
+Informed consent was met through the completion of electronic consent forms, and the use of pseudonyms and the removal of any potentially identifiable information from the data protected the participants anonymity.
+In cases where interviews may have conjured up negative feelings, the debrief forms included contact details of the mental health charity Mind.

 Analytic strategy